-These presets come with helpful explanations and instructions.
+These presets for UAD plugins come with helpful explanations and instructions.
 They can be used as starting points for your own mix, or as a way of learning more about each plugin.
 As always, feel free to experiment, the instructions are based on my own workflow and “ear”.
 I hope you enjoy and they help you make even better music!

 Important tip: Penny presets are calibrated for an input signal level of -18dbfs RMS.
 Keep it reasonably close to that for the presets to give you the optimum (and expected) performance.